GarmanGroup/RIDL/README.md

 Suitable for any MX experiment in which datasets are collected on the **same crystal** over **multiple doses**.
 **NOTE: These scripts are currently under development and updated regularly..**

-## Brief background
+## A brief background

-During MX data collection, when a protein or nucleic acid crystal is exposed to increasing doses of radiation, localised radiation-induced chemical changes can occur within the crystalline macromolecules, even with doses as low as a few MGy.
+During MX data collection, when a protein or nucleic acid crystal is exposed to increasing doses of radiation, localised radiation-induced chemical changes can occur within the crystalline macromolecules, even at doses of the order of several MGy (at 100 K).
 These *specific damage* manifestations can ultimately leading to false biological interpretations within structures during subsequent model building if not accounted for.

-Localised chemical changes within a macromolecule correlate with shifts in the electron density attributed to particular atoms within the crystal with increasing dose.
-In fact, radiation-induced decarboxylation of glutamate and aspartate residues can be detected by considering the deterioration in density local to the carboxylate group at different dose states, as is frequently performed using F(dn)-F(d1) Fourier difference maps between different accumulated dose states d1 and dn within a single crystal.
+Localised chemical changes within a macromolecule can be detected by observing shifts in the electron density attributed to particular atoms within the crystal with increasing dose.
+For instance, radiation-induced decarboxylation of glutamate and aspartate residues has been reported, for a wide range of crystalline model protein systems, as the deterioration in density local to the carboxylate group at different dose states within F<sub>obs</sub>(d<sub>n</sub>)-F<sub>obs</sub>(d<sub>1</sub>) Fourier difference maps between different accumulated dose states d<sub>1</sub> and d<sub>n</sub> within a single crystal.

-To quantitatively investigate dose-dependent density changes for any individual atoms within a structure, these **ETRACK** scripts can be utilised.
-This pipeline calculates metrics to quantify the damage susceptibility of each refined atom within a structure, including max density loss *Dloss*.
+Specific radiation damage has been well characterised previously using Fourier difference maps and detecting *difference map peaks* (i.e. localised regions of significant electron density *loss* or *gain* with increasing dose).
+However, such time-intensive visual inspection is limited by the inherent subjective bias of the investigator; a problem that is compounded by the fact that with increasing dose Fourier difference maps become increasingly noisy, due to the overall degradation of the diffraction data quality (global radiation damage) and unmodelled chemistry within crystal bulk solvent regions.
+To mitigate such bias and permit systematic categorisation of radiation-induced structure changes over a series of increasing doses for individual refined atoms within a structure, the set of scripts **ETRACK** has been written to provide a pipeline to calculate per-atom metrics to quantify the damage susceptibility of each refined atom within a macromolecular structure.

+## The purpose

+Whereas previous studies have characterised specific radiation damage in terms of Fourier difference map peak heights (in either units of *sigma-levels* or *electrons per cubic Angstrom*) and their proximity to atoms within a structure, *ETRACK* approaches the problem the other way around.
+The behaviour of the Fourier difference map in the localised region around each atom is determined, and the maximum density loss value *D<sub>loss</sub>* within this region computed per atom.
+For atoms in close proximity to negative Fourier difference map peaks, this is equivalent to determining the high of the Fourier difference map peak (in electrons per cubic Angstrom) and assigning this value to that atom, however this procedure now assigns a *D<sub>loss</sub>* density change value to *every* atom within the structure, regardless of the proximity of Fourier difference map peaks.

-## Usage
+## Requirements

 The scripts require the following to run:

 - A series of input *.pdb* and *.mtz* files corresponding to a damage series collected from an individual crystal
-- Python 2.7 (main testing performed on 2.7.10)
+- *Python 2.7* (main testing performed on 2.7.10)
-- The CCP4 suite downloaded (version non-specific, but tested on 6.4.0 and 6.5)
+- The *CCP4 suite* downloaded (version non-specific, but tested on 6.4.0, 6.5, and some minor testing on version 7.0)
-- The *seaborn* python plotting library
+- The *seaborn* python plotting library is essential (use `pip install seaborn` to gain access to this plotting library)
-- A list of calculated doses for the series is ideal but not essential
+- A list of calculated doses for the series is ideal for radiation damage analysis (but not essential).
+Visit www.raddo.se for full details on how to download the current version of *RADDOSE-3D*.

+## Usage

-To show how the scripts can be run, use the *getPDBseries.py* script to retrieve a pdb series from pdb_redo.
-Here the first 3 entries within the *Weik M, et al. (2000) PNAS 97(2):623–8* have been selected as a test damage series.
+To demonstrate how the scripts can be run, the script *getPDBseries.py* can be used to retrieve a pdb series from *pdb_redo*.
+Here the first 3 entries within the *Weik M, et al. (2000) PNAS 97(2):623–8* have been selected as a test damage series to demonstrate the functionality of the ETRACK scripts.
 In python:

 ```python
 import os